AI-Hypercomputer/pathways-utils/pathwaysutils/sidecar/README.md

 For example, if using 2 v4-16 TPUs, use the following yaml.
 This example is modified from [pathways-job](https://github.com/google/pathways-job/blob/main/config/samples/colocated_python_example_pathwaysjob.yaml).

+If you do not have an existing GCS Bucket, instructions to create one are [here](https://cloud.google.com/storage/docs/creating-buckets).

 ```yaml
 apiVersion: pathways-job.pathways.domain/v1
 kind: PathwaysJob